subelf/Spp2Pgs/Readme.md

 # Spp2Pgs
-Convert general subtitle to HDMV PG stream.
+Converts general subtitles to HDMV PG streams.
-In other word, convert .ass file to a .sup file.
+In other words, converts .ass files to .sup files.

 The project generates a command line application and a CLR dll file.
 Core of them is a static library, libspp2pgs.

-An external dll, xy-VSSppf, is introduced to dealing with subtitle files.
+An external dll, xy-VSSppf, is introduced to deal with subtitle files.
 It's based on a forked version of xy-VSFilter, rendering and providing subtitles in a more easy way.

 Here is a breif description for all the four parts.

 ## Spp2Pgs*.exe
-An executable converts subtitles to .sup file.
+An executable converts subtitles to .sup files.
 Usage:
 `Spp2Pgs -i "X:\Saya1011con.ass" -s 1080 -r 23 "X:\Saya1011con.sup"`
 Type Spp2Pgs -h for more help.